 Ensure that the area your kids’ study has all the instruments and materials they will need while doing their homework to avoid distractions in the middle of a task.
 Stationery and other items like textbooks should be present in the study area to make access easy for them.

 Both internal and external extractions may affect how a student understands the material, and it may give them a feeling of frustration.
-Whenever possible, limit any distractions for your child to have full concentration on the task at hand.
+Whenever possible, limit any distractions for your child to have full concentration on the task at hand, teach them how to focus on homework better.
 If the child has a phone, encourage them to shut it down or silence it when doing homework.
 Turn off all noisy electronics to achieve some quiet in the house or study area.

 An essential tool when dealing with homework has a definite plan.
 Your child’s agenda should have plenty of room for recording deadlines and necessary tasks.
 It serves the purpose of reminding your kid of what they should complete and by when.